The Power of One

 We only send one newsletter a month.
 How can that hurt?

 Sending a single printed newsletter per month to the 7000+ Texas Tech employees requires 168 reams of paper per year.
 At 5 pounds per ream for everyday 20lb bond copy paper, that's 840 pounds.
 Stacked end to end the pages would stretch fifteen miles!
-Now expand that to the number of offices sending campus-wide notices on a regular basis and the totals become almost too much to comprehend.
+Expanded to include all offices sending campus-wide notices on a regular basis and the totals become almost too much to comprehend.

 I don't like reading from the computer screen so I print it instead.
 What's wrong with that?